LukeLikesDirt/AusMycobiome/README.md

 * The reproducible code for the bioinformatics pipeline are available in the `bioinformatics` directory and are run from source directory.
 * The associated raw data files can be obtained from the [Bioplatforms Australia data portal](https://data.bioplatforms.com/organization/australian-microbiome) by using the search terms “sample_type:Soil & amplicon:ITS & depth_lower:0.1”.
 * The dependencies required to reproduce this research can be installed by via mamba and the `env/dynamic_cluster.yml` file.
 * This pipeline has been designed to be reproducible.
-However, this is a first draft of the taxonomically informed dynamic clustering and some troubleshooting will be required for replicability (i.e. to run the pipeline on new datasets).
+However, this is a first draft of the taxonomically informed dynamic clustering and some troubleshooting will be required for reproducibility (i.e. to run the pipeline on new datasets).
-* After organising the raw data, the scripts with numeric preifixes should be run in numeric order to reproduce the results.
+* After organising the raw data, the scripts with numeric prefixes should be run in numeric order to reproduce the results.
 Scripts without numeric prefixes are auxiliary code.

 **01.Extract_ITS.sh** performs five functions:
 1. Quality truncate reads with Trimmomatic